 All workforce members are responsible for reporting an incident of unauthorized visitor and/or unauthorized access to Nexelus' facility.

-A record is retained for each physical access, including visits, maintenance and repairs to Nexelus production environments and secure facilities.
+A record is retained for each physical access, including visits, maintenance, and repairs to Nexelus production environments and secure facilities.

 Details must be captured for all maintenance and repairs performed to physical security equipment such as locks, walls, doors, surveillance cameras; and